 Marcus Gheeraerts the Elder’s allegory of iconoclasm, ca.1566 — Source.

 The next picture is an illustration by Henry Holiday for Lewis Carroll’s The Hunting of the Snark.
 The face hidden in the darkness of the trees is thought to be based on Geheert’s iconoclasm image above.

 The tenth of Henry Holiday’s original illustrations to Lewis Carroll’s The Hunting of the Snark, 1876 — Source.

-By the way, Henry Holiday contributed only nine (not ten) illustrations to The Hunting of the Snark and two illustrations for the book cover.
-The Ocean Chart probably had been made by a typesetter.
+By the way, it’s not “the 10th” of Henry Holiday’s original illustrations to Lewis Carroll’s The Hunting of the Snark.
+Holiday contributed only nine (not ten) illustrations to The Hunting of the Snark and two illustrations for the book cover.
+The Ocean Chart probably had been made by a typesetter, not by Henry Holiday.